-The key to the serum is the Newcastle Disease Vaccine, which was developed for chickens.
+The key to the serum is the Newcastle virus vaccine, which was developed for chickens.
 However, in dogs the vaccine creates a response that can turn off the distemper virus.
 The serum is created by using a donor dog who is injected with the vaccine.
 The vaccine can be purchased at any agricultural store that deals with poultry.

 Until very recently, this treatment had been considered only effective with dogs in the early stages of the disease – before the onset of neurological seizures.
 That is still the easiest and simplest way to defeat the disease, and it is still recommended that an infected dog be treated with the serum within six days of the onset of symptoms.
-However, a more recent procedure has been developed that has given dogs in the neurological phase of the disease a 50 percent chance of survival.
+However, a new procedure has been developed that by the end of 2008 has saved four dogs from the neurological phase of the disease.

-Dr. Sears discovered this serum in the early 70s by accident, trying out an experimental procedure to make Interferon in dogs.
+Dr. Sears discovered this serum in the early 70s by accident, trying out an experimental procedure.
 He made a mistake in following this other protocol and unintentionally created his serum.
 However, suddenly dogs with distemper were getting better because of this mistake.
 He doesn’t know how or why the serum works, and to find out would cost money that he doesn’t have.